A Possibility in Algorithmic Fairness: Can Calibration and Equal Error Rates Be Reconciled?: Appendix

 Our algorithm uses the discretization of $p^*$ to construct a linear program that maps probability masses from $p^*$ to $\hat p$.
-Note that even if the original $p^*$ is not discrete, it can easily be discretized into $N$ bins by taking

-Note that the discretized score will satisfy $|p' - p^*| \le N^{-1}$ almost surely, so for large values of $N$, the discretization $p'$ well-approximates $p^*$.
+Note that even if the original $p^*$ is not discrete, it can easily be discretized into $N$ bins by taking $p' = \lfloor Np^* \rfloor/N.$ The discretized score will satisfy $|p' - p^*| \le N^{-1}$ almost surely, so for large values of $N$, the discretization $p'$ approximates $p^*$ well.